draugvar/Notifly/README.md

 ### Adding Observers

-Adding observers is a simple porcess.
+Adding observers is a simple process.
 Simply invoke the method `notification_center::add_observer` on your NotificationCenter passing in a function pointer and integer ID for the notification that this observer should respond to.
 A couple of examples of how to do this are: